Deciding to write a Static Site Generator

 end

-And since if in Elixir returns its content last statement it’s really easy to render an empty <div> if some_boolean evaluates to false!
+last statement it’s really easy to render an empty

 Having made sure everything worked I got really excited and proceeded to fork the unmaintained repository to update its dependencies (and fix a couple smaller issues I encountered later on).4

-And then started to work on other things like an automatically started web server and file watcher to give me some of the comfort of gatsby develop back.
+started web server and file watcher to give me some of the comfort of

 But more on this in the next blog post!

-3. It actually returns {:safe, html} and when wrapped in another macro it checks whether it receives unsafe data that still needs to be processed, or already safe data.↩︎
+and when wrapped in another macro it checks whether it receives unsafe data that still needs to be processed, or already safe data.↩︎Funny aside: While doing so I figured out why Taggart has been unmaintained.

 The author found out shortly after creating it that there’s a similar project – WebAssembly (which predates what is commonly know as “WebAssembly” today) – that does pretty much the same thing.